dsrhaslab/lazyfs/README.md

 -   **torn-op**: This fault type involves dividing a write system call into smaller parts, with some of these parts being persisted while others are not.
 In the example, the fifth write issued (the number of the write is defined by the parameter `occurrence`) to the file "output1.txt" will be divided into three equal parts if the `parts` parameter is used, or into customizable-sized parts if the `parts_bytes` parameter is defined.
 In the commented code, there's an example of using `parts_bytes`, where the write will be torn into three parts: the first with 4096 bytes, the second with 3600 bytes, and the last with 1200 bytes.
 The `persist` vector determines which parts will be persisted.
 After the persistence of these parts, LazyFS will crash.
 -   **clear-cache**: Clears unsynced data in a certain point of the execution.
 In the example above, this fault will be injected after (`timing`) the sixth (`occurrence`) `fsync` (`op`) to the file "f1.txt" (`from`).
 The `op` parameter must be a system call, and if it involves two paths (such as `rename`), the `to` parameter should also be specified.
 The `crash` parameter determines whether LazyFS should crash after the fault injection.

+In torn-seq and torn-op faults, configure parameter `file` with the absolute path using the root directory of LazyFS.

 Other parameters:

 - **fifo_path**: The absolute path where the faults FIFO should be created.